how to deal with haters in life

 Illustration of the quote saying, “let the haters be your motivators.”

-Instead of allowing them to have a detrimental influence on your mentality, use them as fuel to improve your life.
+Instead of allowing them to have a detrimental influence on your psyche, use them as fuel to improve your life.
 Do you want to prove them right by staying where you are instead of bettering yourself?

 16. Successful people don’t need to put others down